 4. Rinse your Toothbrush

 When you have brushed your teeth, make sure you rinse it off properly.
 You can do this by placing your toothbrush under running water.
 Make sure you thoroughly wash off the bristles of the toothbrush, while applying gentle force with your thumb to obtain optimal cleaning.
 Once you’re done, you must keep your toothbrush in an upright position to remove the moisture.
-You must make sure that you buy a toothbrush holder which allows free airflow to ensure complete drying of the bristles of the toothbrush.
+You must make sure that you buy a toothbrush holder that allows free airflow to ensure complete drying of the bristles of the toothbrush.

 5. Disinfect your Toothbrush